Updated: Dec 16, 2020

 Leaders are conscious, self-aware of and deliberate with their body language and the words they utilise

-I highly recommend investing time to improving your speaking and presentation skills.
+I highly recommend investing time in improving your speaking and presentation skills.
 This investment could take many forms: from hiring a public speaking coach who specialises in the field or, as some people in my teams have done, take improv or stand-up comedy classes to prepare for the often-unscripted nature of a meeting.
-To be clear there are no quick fixes, real and consistent investment over time is required to improve.
+To be clear there are no quick fixes, real and consistent investment overtime is required to improve.

 Personally, I have found one of the best ways to improve my own skills is to find the people within my workplace that have strong public speaking skills and imitate them.
 Watch how they present in front of a room or interact in meetings.
 Once you are on the lookout for the good speakers you will observe the good and bad traits and then be able to adjust your own actions.

 A great alternative is to look for speakers from outside of your work and what better place than TED talks.
 I cannot recommend TED talks highly enough.
 There are so many great examples on TED.com for you to watch, enjoy and learn from.
-A personal favourite of mine is Amy Cuddy (“Your body language may shape who you are”, October 2012).
+A personal favourite of mine is from Amy Cuddy (Your body language may shape who you are).
 I love the way Amy engages the audience on the topic of body language and gets them to do an audit of their own posture and non-verbal communication.

 With this in mind, here are some of my top tips for improving your public speaking game: